Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The Best Cleaner for Cabinets

 Two cleaners I use a lot on my cabinet projects are Dirtex powder cleaner and Krud Kutter Original.
-If the cabinets are really greasy and nasty, Krud Kutter is a strong de-greaser, otherwise Dirtex works fine for removing dirt and food stains.
-I painted oak cabinets once that were covered with thick layers of nasty grease, and the Krud Kutter cleaner worked great at de-greasing and restoring the wood.
-Rinse the surface of the doors with clean water to remove residue from the cleaner.
-With Krud Kutter, you have to be careful to rinse off residue from the cleaner before painting.
-Dirtex doesn't leave as much residue on the surface, but I always rinse with clean water.
+If the cabinets are really greasy, Krud Kutter is a very effective de-greaser, otherwise Dirtex works fine.
+I painted oak cabinets once that were covered with thick layers of nasty grease, and the Krud Kutter cleaner worked great at de-greasing and restoring the wood for paint.
+Carefully rinse the surface of the doors and drawer fronts with clean water and a clean sponge to remove chemical residue that can cause fish-eye defects when you spray.

 Sand the Doors

-Sanding de-glosses the lacquer finish on cabinets so the primer and paints sticks better.
-Sanding also removes any remaining food particles after cleaning and scrubbing.
+Sanding is important because it de-glosses the lacquer finish on cabinets so the primer and paints sticks better.
+Sanding also removes small food particles that weren't removed from cleaning and scrubbing.
 Orbital sanders work best for sanding cabinet doors and frames.
-The sandpaper grit I recommend is 220-grit.
+The sandpaper I recommend is 220-grit.
 This is coarse enough to dull the gloss without causing any damage.
-You'll also want to sand between coats of primer and paint too for a smoother finish.
+Sanding the doors between coats is important too.
+I like to use 220-grit between coats of primer and 320-grit between the top coats of your color.

 Patch Holes and Dings

 Use a work light to inspect the doors for holes and chipped edges.
-Patch the damaged areas with wood filler, not spackle.
+Patch the damaged areas with wood filler.
 I've tried Durham's filler and other products, but Bondo Wood Filler and Bondo Multi-purpose Putty have worked the best for me.
-Both fillers come with a cream hardener, similar to epoxy.
-Deep holes usually require two to three coats of filler.
+Both fillers come with a cream hardener that makes them dry very hard.
+Deep holes and gouges usually require two to three coats of filler.

 Step 4: Choose Your Primer and Paint Wisely

 Another option is oil-based primer.
 Pro Block from Sherwin Williams, or Zinsser Cover Stain are both good choices, but for faster dry time and a smoother sprayed finish, I would go with Zinsser BIN (white shellac primer).
-Clean up involves a mix of ammonia and water instead of toxic paint thinner.
-Oil primer is also thicker and can be trickier to spray.
+With shellac primer, clean up involves a mix of ammonia and water.
+Oil primer is thicker and trickier to spray.
+The cleanup requires paint thinner.

 Step 5: Spray the Primer and Paint